 By utilising high resolution CFD, we were able to understand and improve the wind microclimate surrounding the Lipton Rogers’ high-rise Central London building project, 22 Bishopsgate.
 Our unrivalled CFD capabilities were used to visualise the main causes of pedestrian comfort issues, which had previously not been understood.
-We were then able to provide solutions that helping the building get planning, along with continued wind engineering services, including wind loading.
+We were then able to provide solutions that helped the building get planning.

-PLP Architecture A London-based team of architects, designers and thinkers, that continually commits to social, economic and environmental ideals.
+We are a London-based group of architects, designers and thinkers who value the transformative role of ideas and the capacity or architecture to inspire.
 The team’s specialism lies in the city centre, working on the handling of materials, space and light, where it aims to inspire and enrich society.

 Lipton Rogers Developments